 Yes.
 Client records include project, retainer, churned, health, signed-contract, document, accounting, cost, and efficiency context.

 Yes.
-GetAccept integrations can create or update clients and projects, including unplanned work that still needs capacity planning.
+The GetAccept integration can create or update clients and projects, including unplanned work that still needs capacity planning.

 Yes.
 Retainers, monthly allocations, retainer teams, project accounting, and payment schedules can be managed with client context.